Autism Spectrum Disorder

 What Is Autism Spectrum Disorder?

 Autism spectrum disorder is a term used to describe a range of neurodevelopmental conditions.
-In practice, it’s not a disease, a choice, or a personality trait.
-It’s a way of being.
-So people on the spectrum often process information, interact with others, and experience the world differently.
+It’s not a disease, a choice, or a personality trait.
+Because of that, it’s a way of being.
+People on the spectrum often process information, interact with others, and experience the world differently.
 Some might have exceptional attention to detail or deep focus on specific interests.
-Think about it: others might struggle with social norms or sensory overload.
+Worth adding: others might struggle with social norms or sensory overload.
 But here’s the key: autism isn’t a one-size-fits-all label.
 It’s a spectrum, which means every person’s experience is unique.

 Why Does Capitalization Matter?

 Capitalization isn’t just about grammar.
+Think about it: we capitalize “Black,” “Indigenous,” and “LGBTQ+” because they represent communities with shared experiences and histories.
+Worth adding: when we capitalize a term, we’re signaling that it’s more than a label—it’s an identity.
+It’s not just a medical term; it’s a way of being.
 It’s about respect.
-It’s not just a medical term; it’s a way of being.
-Day to day, when we capitalize a term, we’re signaling that it’s more than a label—it’s an identity.
-Autism is similar.
-In real terms, think about it: we capitalize “Black,” “Indigenous,” and “LGBTQ+” because they represent communities with shared experiences and histories.
+And autism is similar.
 By capitalizing “Autism Spectrum Disorder,” we acknowledge that it’s a meaningful part of someone’s identity, not just a diagnosis.

 But here’s the twist: the term “autism spectrum disorder” is often used in clinical settings.
 The “disorder” part can feel clinical, even dismissive.
 Some people argue that the word “disorder” frames autism as a problem to be fixed, rather than a natural variation of human experience.
 This is where the debate gets real.